Engee documentation

 Output

-Charge Level.
-Use this output port to change the load behaviour depending on the charge level without the complexity of building a charge value meter.
+The charge level.
+Use this output port to change the load behavior depending on the charge level, without resorting to the complexities of building a charge meter.

-The level of charge is a normalised value equal to the ratio of the current charge to the nominal battery capacity .
-The unit estimates the current charge of the battery by integrating the output current of the battery terminals.
-To convert the state of charge to actual charge, you must use the correct rated battery capacity for each temperature.
+Charge level is a normalized value equal to the ratio of the current charge to the rated capacity of the battery .
+The unit evaluates the current battery charge by integrating the output current of the battery terminals.
+To convert the state of charge to an actual charge, you must use the correct rated battery capacity for each temperature.

 Dependencies

-To use this port, select the check box for the Expose charge measurement port parameter and set the Measurement output type parameter to SOC.
+To use this port, check the box for the Expose charge measurement port parameter, and set the value for the Measurement output type parameter.
+SOC.

 q — current battery charge, Kl